Automating Tombstone Threshold Alerts with Python in Cassandra 4.x/5.x

 except subprocess.TimeoutExpired:

-logger.error("nodetool command timed out after %ds", timeout_sec)
+logger.error("nodetool timed out after %ds", timeout_sec)

 sys.exit(1)